usaid-cs/yesterday-i-learned/random.md

 - To be fair, "49,95€" sounds like "forty-nine, ninety-five euro" when you say it out loud. "\$49.95" would be "dollar forty-nine point nine five", which is less similar to "forty-nine ninety-five".
 The [Euro](https://en.wikipedia.org/wiki/Currency_symbol#Usage) is one of the currencies that have the symbol either before or after, while the [Cape Verdean escudo](https://en.wikipedia.org/wiki/Cape_Verdean_escudo) places its symbol in the decimal separator position (i.e., 20$00).
 - If you find soda cans in an airport, congrats!
 [You can make weapons with them!](https://vimeo.com/channels/terminalcornucopia)
 - No such thing as [corinthian leather](https://en.wikipedia.org/wiki/Corinthian_leather).
 Just a term made up by Chrysler advertising.
-- "Hick town" means "redneck town".
-Rednecks themselves all their towns hick towns.
-Example: _"Are y'all gay looking to see how long it takes to get beat up in a hick town?
-NASCAR sucks?'
-'Country and Western is rubbish?'
-Guess what, you're in a hick town man."_
 - Robusta beans have twice as much caffeine per unit weight than arabica beans.
 - [If you don't die during a term life insurance policy, then you lose all the money you put into it.](https://www.quotacy.com/what-happens-if-i-dont-die-while-my-policy-is-inforce/) The money then goes to the people who do die.
 - Coin collectors collect atoms.
 They don't want you to restore a coin.
 They just want the exact atoms to remain.